Definition of term life insurance

-Term life insurance is designed to cover you for a defined length of time, also known as a ‘term’, and makes sense for those who do not need permanent life coverage.
+Term life is a contract designed to cover your life for a defined length of time, also known as a ‘term’..

-Term coverage is ideal for temporary protection of financial obligations such as a mortgage, education costs, or income replacement during the working years.
+Term coverage is ideal for temporary protection, made to cover your financial obligations such as a mortgage, education costs, or income replacement during the working years.
 You can typically get term coverage anywhere from 10 years to 30 years, although 20 years is the most common.
 At Legal & General America (LGA), we’re one of the few insurance carriers who offer up to 40 years of term coverage.
 Our term life options include 10, 15, 20, 25, 30, 35, and 40-year policies.

-The most popular type is level term life insurance, meaning your payment (premium) and payout (death benefit) stays level, or the same, until the end of the term period.
+The most popular type is level term, meaning your payment (premium) and payout (death benefit) stays level, or the same, until the end of the term period.
 This is the most straightforward of life insurance options and requires very little maintenance for policy owners.

 How does term life insurance work?